hK04/BasicAlgorithmsCpp/README.md

 # BasicAlgorithmsCpp
 This repository was created as studiyng one.
-All these algorithms and their implemetation written to get familiar with C and C++ syntax and also rewind significant knowledge what i lost while i were studying physics instead of programming
+All these algorithms and their implemetations written to get familiar with C and C++ syntax and also rewind significant knowledge what i lost while i were studying physics instead of programming

 ### Quick Sort